vishudhiman/FrontendEcommerce/README.md

 - Responsive Footer

 `
-This website is only for men's clothing and accessories , so all the latest products and featured products are labelled under front page and all products page.
+This website is only for men's clothing and accessories , so that all the latest products and feature products are labelled under front page and all products page.
 `